DejanBukovec/Shelly_Script_Hoymiles_ZeroExport/README.md

-This is Shelly script to control ZeroExport on Hoymiles HM/HMS inverters using OpenDTU or AhoyDTU.
+This is Shelly script to control ZeroExport on Hoymiles HM/HMS inverters using AhoyDTU.

 If you like my work you can donate and support my work...